Matheus (footballer, born 1983): Dnipro

 In January 2011, the 28-year-old Matheus signed for FC Dnipro Dnipropetrovsk in Ukraine, for €1 million.
 He finished his first full season with seven goals from 23 appearances, helping his team to the fourth position.
 On 15 April 2014, he netted four times in their 5–1 home win against FC Volyn Lutsk.

 During the 2015 UEFA Europa League Final in Warsaw, Matheus collapsed on the field of play in the late stages of the team's 3–2 loss to Sevilla.
 Manager Myron Markevych confirmed that he had been treated at hospital for a nasal fracture and a head injury, being discharged in good health hours later to reunite with his teammates.

 China

 On 12 June 2016, Matheus was supposed to join Super League Greece club PAOK FC on a free transfer, signing alongside teammates Léo Matos and Evhen Shakhov.
 However, the deal fell through and he moved to Shijiazhuang Ever Bright F.C. instead, on a two-year contract.

 Relegated in his first season, Matheus remained with the side in China League One, winning promotion back to the Super League in 2019.
 The following 11 September, on his 100th competitive game, he scored a penalty for the only goal at home to Wuhan Zall FC.

 Matheus left five years later as a free agent, but continued in the country with second-tier Zhejiang Professional FC.
 He earned another promotion at the end of the 2021 campaign.

+Later career

+On 24 January 2023, aged 40, Matheus returned to Itabaiana after eighteen years.
+He changed clubs again only three months later, signing for Club Sportivo Sergipe in the Campeonato Brasileiro Série D.